 What we believe and stand for includes the following:

 - Every child deserves a caring, competent, and effective teacher.
 Our nationally recognized teacher education programs include the five-year Integrated Bachelors/Masters degree (IB/M) program and our postgraduate secondary Teacher Certification Program for College Graduates (TCPCG).
 These programs are nationally accredited, selective in who we admit, and demanding in both classroom and clinical experiences.
 As a result, we have one of the highest placement and retention rates in the nation, and our graduates are among the top performers in passing licensure examinations.
-Several of our academic programs are also ranked among the highest in the nation by U.S. News & World Report, including Special Education (No. 15), Educational Psychology (No. 18), Secondary Teacher Education, (No. 18).
+Several of our academic programs are also ranked among the highest in the nation by U.S. News & World Report, including Curriculum and Instruction (No. 15), Educational Psychology (No. 15), and Elementary Education, (No. 16).

 - Every effective teacher must be supported by an effective leader.
 Our educational leadership programs have been highlighted nationally as innovative and rigorous.
 In addition to our University-based programs, we have innovative leadership programs designed in partnership with local school and professional organizations.